shapeoko/Shapeoko_2/Instructions/01_electronics.md

 Please note the gShield takes two different sizes of screwdriver.
 1/8" for the screws in the blue power connector, 3/32" for the screws in the green stepper motor connectors.

-The green stepper motor connectors should be unscrewed so as to open them up as the left-most connector is below.
+The green stepper motor connectors should be unscrewed so as to open them up as the right-most connector is below.

 ![Open connector on gShield](tPictures/so_e_arduino_open_4.jpg)